Oil up on traders' hope investment cuts limit supply

 "Until that point, we're going to continue to be weighing OPEC's ongoing production versus these potential cuts in the U.S.," he said.

-The dollar index was fairly flat, trading just under 93 as traders waited for the European Central Bank to announce a bond-buying programme to support the European economy.
+The dollar index .DXY was fairly flat, trading just under 93 as traders waited for the European Central Bank to announce a bond-buying program to support the European economy.

 On the technical side, U.S. crude has yet to break through key resistance levels, indicating there is no clear pattern for a major upswing or downswing in coming days.